 - In one episode, the boys are forced to attend the Museum of Tolerance.
 One display shows a stereotyped young Asian with a calculator, to show that even positive stereotypes — such as the stereotype that all Asians are good at math — can have an overall negative effect on the stereotyped group in question.

 - The blatantly named Token Black has few distinguishing flaws and is one of the more normal acting kids.
 One of the positive stereotypes that Token hates is that all black people can play the bass guitar.
 He's offended and reluctant when Cartman first states this but, after trying and succeeding (even though he's never played before), just says "Goddamn it!" and continues playing.
-In another episode, he, like every other black person in the show, is completely unable to stop laughing at Tyler Perry and is the main reason why they can't get him to leave even though everyone else hates him since Token keeps giving him money.
+In another episode, he, like every other black person in the show, is completely unable to stop laughing at Tyler Perry and is the main reason why they can't get him to leave even though everyone else hates him since Token keeps giving him money (with Token in slack-jawed amazement that he can't seem to stop doing it, even as he hands over his cash).

 - Kanga of Disney's The Many Adventures of Winnie the Pooh adaptations is presented as being much more logical and mature than the rest of the Hundred Acre Wood for the most part, albeit largely due to taking on a Team Mom role.
 This is why Kanga is often left Out of Focus.
 The majority of Disney's attempts to bring in other female additions are similarly far less zany and have less distinct personality flaws than the male leads.
 This is interestingly subverted in the original novels, where Kanga is more equally idiot-prone as the rest of the cast while the unofficial sequel Return To The Hundred Acre Wood introduces Lottie the otter, who is actually one of the more obnoxious and scatterbrained characters.
 Winnie the Pooh (2011) returns Kanga to her original book portrayal.